arussellk/gsoc-2018-proposal-nvim-external-ui/src/03-proposal.md

 VSCodeVim which will:

 1. Increase the number of Vim commands and features available in VS Code
-2. Decrase the number of emulation bugs affecting users
+2. Decrease the number of emulation bugs affecting users
 3. Improve the VSCodeVim codebase for future contributions
 4. Make VS Code a more welcoming editor for developers who rely on Vim